-- Introduce: The course or program requirement introduces a concept relevant to the program outcome, and learning activities focus on basic knowledge and skills which support the particular student learning outcome.
-It may be that only one (or a few) aspect(s) of the program outcome (especially if it is complex) is addressed in the given course.
+- Introduce: (I) The course or program requirement introduces a concept relevant to the program outcome; learning activities focus on basic knowledge and skills that support the learning outcome.
+Often, several courses in a curriculum will introduce an outcome and provide practice and scaffolding to begin to lay a foundation of achievement.
+Similarly, some courses may be designed to introduce only one outcome.

 This mechanism promotes continuous program improvement by helping faculty:

 - identify where outcomes are covered in a curriculum,

-- identify potential gaps in the curriculum (where a course is not addressing any outcome, or an outcome is not supported within the curriculum),
+- identify potential gaps in the curriculum (where a course is not addressing any outcome, or an outcome is not developed by any courses within the curriculum),

 - identify whether the outcomes need modification,

 - identify best opportunities for assessment, and/or

-- start a discussion of potential changes to the curriculum.
+- to start a discussion of potential changes necessary within the curriculum.

 An example of a curriculum map for a typical undergraduate program is provided below:

 Models of curriculum maps from two graduate programs at URI:

 Please click here for a brief handout which further explains curriculum mapping.